Academic integrity and student conduct

 Use of Artificial Intelligence (AI) in assessment

 Artificial Intelligence (AI) is increasingly becoming a bigger part of our lives.
-At UQ we are working to help students understand the ethical and effective use of AI.
+At UQ we are working to help students understand how to ethically and effectively use AI.
 Your course coordinators have provided guidance in your course profiles defining the appropriate use of AI in each assessment task.
+You can also review UQ's AI Student Hub for guidance about using AI in your studies at UQ.

 At UQ, the use of AI outputs without attribution, and contrary to any direction by teaching staff, is a form of plagiarism and constitutes academic misconduct.

-If you use AI in your assessment without permission or appropriate acknowledgment it may be considered misconduct.
+If you use AI in your assessment inappropriately or without suitable acknowledgment it may be considered misconduct.
 If you have questions you should ask your course coordinator.

-At UQ, allegations of misconduct are managed according to the Student Integrity and Misconduct Policy and Procedures.
+At UQ, allegations of misconduct are managed according to the Student Integrity and Misconduct Policy and Student Integrity and Misconduct Procedure.
 If someone teaching a course sees indications of misconduct, including use of inappropriate AI outputs, they may ask an integrity officer to investigate.
 This investigation explores if there is sufficient evidence to allege misconduct.

 What you need to do